Jaded-Encoding-Thaumaturgy/lvsfunc/README.md

 lvsfunc, a collection of VapourSynth functions and wrappers written and/or "borrowed" by LightArrowsEXE.<br>
-Full information on how every function/wrapper works and specific dependencies can be found in the [documentation](https://lvsfunc.readthedocs.io/).
+Full information on how every function/wrapper works, as well as specific dependencies can be found in the [documentation](https://lvsfunc.readthedocs.io/).

 ## How to install

+If you have the old `lvsfunc.py` module, remove that from your system first.<br>
-Install with `python3 setup.py install`.
+You can then install `lvsfunc` with `python3 setup.py install`.

 Functions can be loaded and used as follows:
 ```py